 Applicants must:

-hold a faculty appointment in a Psychiatry or Neurology department (or its equivalent) at a U.S. LCME-accredited medical school, or, if not currently in a faculty position, submit with their application a chair-approved offer letter confirming a start date before January 1, 2025, aligning with the award’s inception
+hold a full-time faculty appointment in a Psychiatry or Neurology department (or its equivalent) at a U.S. LCME-accredited medical school, or, if the full-time faculty position is pending, submit with their application a chair letter that confirms the appointment will start before January 1, 2027, thereby preceding the award’s inception

 comply with the ABPN’s conflict of interest policies and procedures

-Any projects relevant to the mission of the ABPN will be considered for the Education Research Award, although the ABPN is particularly interested in research focused on any of the following areas:
+While any projects relevant to the mission of the ABPN will be considered for the Education Research Award, the ABPN is particularly interested in research focused on any of the following areas:

 Impact or value of initial or continuing certification

-Outcomes of innovative educational activities or programs, including competency-based medical education, in training programs or in lifelong learning settings
+Outcomes of innovative educational activities or programs in training programs or in lifelong learning settings

 Validity and reliability of state-of-the-art assessments to evaluate candidate and diplomate competencies, including approaches to ensure fairness and mitigate bias